Boots and all – ankle & feet fracture

 // Influence of the lower limb on higher order structures is significant.
 Do not underestimate how poor foot and ankle posture and the effect on hips and knees.
 The number of times that I have seen a person limping around in a moon boot, loading up their SIJ , knee joints and the opposite ankle.
 When I see clients with a moon boot on to protect their foot, i know we have to work on releasing their pelvis and getting them moving and releasing their lower spine whilst also stabilising the pelvis for the additional walking.

-Introduction of weight bearing
+Introduction of weight-bearing

-Having not weight borne on the affected side for nearly eight weeks, there will be some issues when the person does have to stand on both feet. the first problem is that the non weight bearing foot can acquire peripheral sensitivity, as it had lost a lot of its sensory memory from having no pressure on the foot.
+Having not weight borne on the affected side for nearly eight weeks, there will be some issues when the person does have to stand on both feet. the first problem is that the non-weight bearing foot can acquire peripheral sensitivity, as it had lost a lot of its sensory memory from having no pressure on the foot.
 The result was a lot of pins and needle type pain as the person starts walking around, and very little tolerance for pressure on his feet for a few weeks.
 It is important to ensure that your client is undertaking peripheral sensitisation work throughout the process and had given him some exercises to help mitigate the pain.

 What is peripheral sensitivity?

-In simple terms our body receives sensation and feedback through our skin and that creates a feedback loop in our brain.
+In simple terms, our body receives sensation and feedback through our skin and that creates a feedback loop in our brain.
 When we don’t use a part of our body for a while the feedback loop becomes dulled and we start to get mixed messages from our sensory input system.
 Something that is normally just an easy movement can start to feel extremely painful – this is the central pain sensitivity we hear about.
 It is for this reason that it is important that people expose their receptors to sensory input when the body parts aren’t being used because of trauma or damage.
 In situations where a person is in a non-weight bearing boot, it is important to ensure that feet are exposed to different sensations, e.g. fabrics, textures so that he could keep the sensory pathways working.
 Scrunching a towel with a foot was also advised provided it does not aggravate the underlying fracture.
 In some people this sensitivity can escalate into quite chronic pain problems.

-I have been particularly aware of this issue when Max (my then four year old son) had fallen off some monkey bars and broken his arm and his father Michael fell off his bicycle and broke his pelvis (yes, a very accident prone family!).
+I have been particularly aware of this issue when Max (my then four year old son) had fallen off some monkey bars and broken his arm and his father Michael fell off his bicycle and broke his pelvis (yes, a very accident-prone family!).
 Not surprisingly Max did not take well to following the surgeon’s advice of just keeping his arm in a sling and not moving it for 6-8 weeks.
-So I took him to an occupational therapist and had a special removable cast made for the elbow, then he could still use his hands and the skin around his affected area could feel water and other sensations.
-The result being that he was still able to use his hands and did not end up with any sensory issues, particularly as this injury occurred before he was six years old and therefore at a point when important sensory planning and memory systems were being laid down in his brain.
+So I took him to an occupational therapist and had a special removable cast made for the elbow, then he could still use his hands and the skin around his affected area could feel the water and other sensations.
+The result is that he was still able to use his hands and did not end up with any sensory issues, particularly as this injury occurred before he was six years old and therefore at a point when important sensory planning and memory systems were being laid down in his brain.

 What does peripheral sensitivity mean for your clients?